Eddie2111/Fleetology/README.md

 - user can create profile
 - user can rent ride
 - users can fill rating
+- admin has to allow signed up drivers

 ### location:
 - user can see drivers location